Let’s be honest: the fastest way to kill your outreach is to look spammy.

 Do exact daily/weekly message limits exist?

 LinkedIn does not publish fixed public numbers.
 They do enforce limits and may restrict invitations or messaging when patterns look spammy.
-Keep volume modest and fit tight.

 Are automation tools allowed?

-Can I get my InMail credits back?
+Can I get InMail credits back?

 What if my account is restricted?